streamdata-gallery-organizations/betterdoctor/_listings/betterdoctor/validations-post-openapi.md

 x-complete: 0
 info:
   title: BetterDoctor Add a new record
-  description: "Creates validation document using the request body, and returns the
+  description: 'Creates validation document using the request body, and returns the
     document created with unique identifier in Location header for reference.
 This is how validation data is submitted to BetterDoctor for addition to the API.
-The posted document must conform to BetterDoctor\u2019s JSON schema for validation objects, see included model specification for more information. <br><h4 style='margin-bottom:
+The posted document must conform to BetterDoctor???s JSON schema for validation objects, see included model specification for more information. <br><h4 style=''margin-bottom:
-    0px !important;'> Return Headers </h4> <div>Location: The uid of the created document.
-    This can be used to access the document again without executing a search.</div>"
+    0px !important;''> Return Headers </h4> <div>Location: The uid of the created document.
+This can be used to access the document again without executing a search.</div>'
   version: 1.0.0
 host: api.betterdoctor.com
 basePath: /2016-03-01